gzowski/Somei70/README.md

 70 key keyboard with alternative layout similar to that of split keyboards.
 ![Somei70](https://github.com/gzowski/somei70/blob/main/images/pcb.jpg)

+More photos can be found on my own site: https://www.gzowski.co.uk

 PCB will eventually be available for purchase.

 ## Features